Reviewed by Dr. Chad Gilliam PA

 Key Takeaway

-Sermorelin and semaglutide have both shown potential benefits for weight loss.
+Sermorelin and semaglutide + cyanocobalamin have both shown potential benefits for weight loss.
 Taking them together may enhance their effects.
 However, it’s essential to approach this combination with caution and under the guidance of a healthcare provider, especially if you have diabetes.

 What Is Sermorelin?